-For the past 18 years, the Sulha Peace project has brought Palestinians and Israelis together for people-to-people, heart-to-heart contact.
-In the pervasive atmosphere of fear and bitter conflict between our peoples, we at Sulha consistently humanize the dialogue and struggle against demonization of the other side.
-We meet in both Israel and in Palestine, where men and women of all ages and backgrounds engage in exploring the very different realities of our lives, bringing forth the common humanity that binds us all.
-We know that cooperation will be key to any future resolution of the conflict, and we consistently act to lay the human foundation for that cooperation.
-We welcome you to our website and invite you to connect with us and to join us in our efforts.
+The Sulha Peace project brings Palestinians and Israelis together for people-to-people, heart-to-heart solidarity building.
+For twenty years we have been enabling direct engagement among Palestinians and Israelis who do not know each other, consistently humanizing the dialogue and refusing to demonize the other.
+We meet in both Israel and in Palestine, where men and women of all ages and backgrounds explore the very different realities of our lives, bringing expression of the common humanity that binds us all.
+We know that cooperation will be key to any future resolution of the conflict, and we are here to lay the human foundation for that cooperation.
+We welcome you to our website and invite you to connect with us, to support and join us in expanding our efforts.

 The purpose of the Sulha is to end conflict and hostility among people so that they may conduct their relationships in peace and amity.

 Every month or two, we hold gatherings in which 60-

 125 Palestinians and Israelis meet to reach beyond

 humanity longing to be heard.
 At the heart of the

 gatherings are listening circles, where we create a